 Figure 1: Translation process recommended after Swedish and Danish translation

-This workflow was short and thus efficient, but required translators who possessed expertise of healthcare, linguistics and terminology: a sort of renaissance translator.
+This workflow was short and thus efficient, but required translators, reviewers or editors who possessed knowledge within healthcare, linguistics and terminology.
+In this setup clinical validation is expected to be done in the post translation process.

 Conversely, the Netherlands adopted a complex workflow where each expertise owned its own workflow status (see Figure 2).
 This made it easier to find suitable team members, but increased the amount of time needed per translation and required abundant and careful communication to coordinate the different expertise groups.
 The Belgian workflow distinguishes two types of reviewers: the domain specialist and the linguist cum terminologist.